-HCE 852 Doctoral Seminar (three 1 credit hour courses): This experiential graduate level course introduces the doctoral student to various elements of doctoral education.
+EDL/HCE 811-813: Doctoral Seminar (3) HCE 811: Inquiry and Communication (1), HCE/EDL 812: Critical and Analytical Thinking Skills (1), and HCE/EDL 813: Scholarship and Contribution to the Professional Field (1) These experiential graduate level courses introduce the doctoral student to various elements of doctoral education.
+Doctoral studies are characterized by policies, procedures, and expectations that guide your progress, but are not always understood in the context for the journey.
 This course will offer a variety of topics from which to explore in depth, depending on the students' place in the Ed.D. program.
-Topics may include, but are not limited to, doctoral program policies and procedures, the culture of doctoral education, scholarly writing, publishing, APA format, literature reviews, annotated bibliographies, qualitative research and NVIVO software, and quantitative research and PASW.
-Prerequisites: Graduate level standing
+Topics may include, but are not limited to, doctoral program policies and procedures, the culture of doctoral education, scholarly writing, publishing, APA format, literature reviews, annotated bibliographies, qualitative research and NVIVO software, and quantitative research and SPSS.